dhivya028/ai-agent/API_DOCS.md

 Base URL: http://127.0.0.1:8000

-Overview
+OVERVIEW:

 This API powers an AI-driven shopping assistant that supports conversational interaction, product retrieval, and image-based product search.
 It is built using FastAPI and follows RESTful design principles.

 The API allows clients to:

-Retrieve product data
+i)Retrieve product data
-Perform text-based product search
-Upload and analyze images using AI
+ii)Perform text-based product search iii)Upload and analyze images using AI

-Endpoints

-Health Check
+ENDPOINTS:

 GET /
 Checks if the API is running.